paddy-seismic/retreat/README.md

 Other options include:

 * **Plot timestamp** - if checked this will print the timestamp onto each figure (*current* time if in real-time mode OR stream start time if in archive mode)
 * **Use stack for plots** - if checked a *stack* of the traces in the array will be used as the *seismogram* plot.
 Otherwise the first station in the stream is used.
+The stack used is the beam corresponding to the slowness and backazimuth values derived from the maximum relative power.
 * **RMeS limits** - minimum and maximum velocity values for the RMeS panel *y*-axis (in m/s).
 If set to *auto* the figure will automatically scale the axes
 * **Seismogram amplitude limits** - minimum and maximum velocity values for the *y*-axis (in m/s).
 Again, if set to *auto* the figure will automatically scale the axes